-The modelled SW radiation (W/m^2) are displayed on Figure 4.
-Equation 1 describes the parameterizations of SW in the original formulations.
-The only direct topographic effect that influences the solar height (sinh) in the reference run is therefore the terrain height.
+graphic effect that influences the solar height (sin h) in the reference run is therefore the terrain height.
 Since the atmosphere absorbs and scatters sun light, a point lying high in the terrain will get more radiation than a point lower in the terrain.
-This is demonstrated in fugre 4b.
-It is clearly seen (Figure 4a) that the direct radiation, S_B , is largest in areas oriented towards the sun, and the effect is naturally largest where the slopes are large (β is large, Eq.
-3).
-In areas oriented away from the sun $\cos \theta = 0$, and the diffuse part (S_D) of radiation is the dominant part at the surface (last term of Eq.
-3, right hand side).
+This is demonstrated in Figure 4b.
+It is clearly seen (Figure 4a) that the direct radiation, $S_B$ , is largest in areas oriented towards the sun, and the effect is naturally largest where the slopes are large ( $\beta$ is large, equation (3)).
+In areas oriented away from the sun cos $\theta = 0$ , and the diffuse part ( $S_D$ ) of radiation is the dominant part at the surface (last term of equation (3), right hand side).